PHYSICAL THERAPY Clinic

 Patients who fail to attend their scheduled appointments or who consistently arrive late may be dismissed from the clinic.

-The Physical Therapy Institute includes specialty programs that provide care for patients with the following conditions.
+The Physical Therapy Clinic includes specialty programs that provide care for patients with the following conditions.
 If your diagnosis is not listed below, call us to see how we might help you.

 Chronic pain affects more Americans than stroke, cancer, diabetes, and coronary heart disease combined.
 Dr. Mark Kargela is a therapeutic pain specialist and lectures locally and nationally on chronic pain.